milistu/DevOpsWithDocker/part_1/exercise_16/README.md

     **Region**: Select the region that best suits your needs.

     **Add Environment Variables (Optional)**: We already set environment variables in `Dockerfile` which is the worst thing you can do but this is only for learning.
-The best practice would be to remove those varaiables and place them in this fields.
+The best practice would be to remove those variables and place them in these fields.

-    We have also "Advanced" options that we do not need for this project but I encurage you to check them, to see what else is possible.
+    We have also "Advanced" options that we do not need for this project but I encourage you to check them, to see what else is possible.

     Click "Create Web Service".
-Render will pull your Docker image from the registry and deploy it OR build it from Dockerfile found in GitHub repo.
+Render will pull your Docker image from the registry and deploy it OR build it from the Dockerfile found in the GitHub repo.

 4. **Access and Monitor Your Application**: